julzerinos/spellcheck-toggler-obsidian-plugin/README.md

 ### Features

+- Feature toggles
-- Link toggles - toggle spellchecks for internal and external link texts.
+    - Toggle spellchecking for internal and external link text
+    - Toggle spellchecking for html comments
 - Modules - each toggle can be controlled from the plugin setting tab to customize for your use case.
 - Open to requests - you can create an issue to request spellcheck toggling for a specific type of block.